Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

         -   Grader comments:

-            Done, numeric contexts can be find in chunk 8 Kurtosis & Skewness

-            character context can be found in chunk 4 missing data and chunk 5 outliers

 29. Run inline R functions to render dynamic data-dependent text

     1. Uses inline R functions to render at least 3 unique data-dependent text outputs (e.g., performs rounding, calculates means, subtracts one list length from another, etc. -- inline rather than in a code chunk)